Signaturgruppen-A-S/signaturgruppen-broker-documentation/openid-intro.md

 ### Signing Request Parameters

 OpenID Connect's Request Object can encapsulate most parameters in a signed (and optionally encrypted) JWT.
-This approach is optional but recommended for transactional services like MitID.

-NEB supports both Request Object by value and by reference (using `request_uri`).
-Both `client_id` and `redirect_uri` must be included as query parameters when using signed requests.
+This approach is optional but recommended for transactional services like MitID as it gives the service provider a stronger control.
+As an alternative to signing request parameters the option for using the plain backchannel Pushed Authorization Requests (PAR) can be used.
+PAR gives a similar control and security as using signed requests and may be easier to implement.

 **Note:** Signing requires a configured client secret.